VoidOne-App/VoidOne/README.md

 Get-FileHash .\VoidOne-Windows-x64-Portable.zip -Algorithm SHA256
 ```

-Compare the resulting hash against the checksum published for that exact release artifact.
+Compare the generated hash with the checksum published alongside the corresponding release.

-Use the exact filename provided by the release.
+Use the exact filename supplied by the release.

 ---

 # 🔨 Build From Source

-VoidOne is primarily developed around Windows while the project also maintains cross-platform build infrastructure.
+VoidOne is currently developed and tested primarily on **Windows**, while Linux builds are also exercised through CI.

-Build requirements may evolve as the project develops.
+For the most authoritative build instructions, see [`BUILD.md`](BUILD.md).

 ## Windows

-Recommended tools:
+Recommended environment:

 - Windows 10 or Windows 11
-- Visual Studio 2022
+- Visual Studio 2022 or Visual Studio Build Tools 2022
-- MSVC
+- MSVC x64
-- Qt 6.8+
+- Qt 6
 - CMake
 - Ninja
 - Git

 ## Linux

-Recommended tools:
+Recommended environment:

 - Recent Linux distribution
 - GCC or Clang
-- Qt 6.8+
+- Qt 6
 - CMake
 - Ninja
 - Git
-- Required Qt/system development packages
+- Required system development libraries

 ## macOS

-macOS is not currently a primary target of the project.
+macOS is not currently part of the primary build/test configuration.

-Support may be considered as the platform architecture matures.
+Future support may be considered as the build system and platform integration mature.

----

 ## 📥 Clone